kekse1/count.php/README.md

 ...

 ## Modes
 Some of the modes are as follows.
+And they can **partially** be combined as well!

 ### Readonly mode
 You can use the script regularily, but pass `?readonly` or just `?ro`.
 That will only return/draw the